davidyaha/meteor-collection2-migrations/README.md

 This package will help you manage your DB migrations with regard of collection2 and simple schema.

+### Important Notice - This package is a pre-release!
+Backup of your current DB is strongly advised!

 ### Auto Migration

 The package will note when there is a change in the schema and after a notable change it will try to auto migrate.